top of page

 This means that the medical industry (or Dept. of Health's universal charge list mentioned above) will need to cut costs in every aspect in order to accommodate this estimate.

-Consider the following example regarding the cost of surgery.
-The average salary for general surgeons is $450,000, and registered nurses $70,000.
+For example, consider the following regarding the cost of surgery.
+The average salary for general surgeons is $450,000 and registered nurses $70,000.
 If five surgeries are performed each week (which is below the national average so it's easier on the medical staff), that results in $3,461 for two surgeons and $1,076 for four nurses, or $4,537 total for six medical personnel per procedure (including pre-/post-care).

 Add the expense for medical instruments, supplies, and the use of a sanitized room, the average surgical procedure should be approx. $5,000-$10,000, which is affordable with the above estimate.
 However, the medical industry charges a great deal higher than that (e.g., coronary bypass costs up to $200,000).